matheusfvesco/devcontainer-templates/src/python-pipx/NOTES.md

 ## CUDA capabilities

-This container by default allows access to CUDA devices, see below how to disable it.
+This container by default allows access to CUDA devices, but a few tags can be used to disable it.

+For choosing the versions for CUDA and cuDNN, it is recommended to check the [support matrix](https://docs.nvidia.com/deeplearning/cudnn/latest/reference/support-matrix.html) provied by NVIDIA.

 ## Installing or updating Python utilities